wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-cloudappdiscovery-security-and-privacy-considerations.md

 ## Collecting data from your organization

-In order to use Azure Active Directory’s Cloud App discovery feature to get insights into the applications used by employees in your organization, you need to first deploy the Azure AD Cloud App Discovery endpoint agent to machines in your organization.
+In order to use Azure Active Directory's Cloud App discovery feature to get insights into the applications used by employees in your organization, you need to first deploy the Azure AD Cloud App Discovery endpoint agent to machines in your organization.

 Administrators of the Azure Active Directory tenant (or their delegate) can download the agent installation package from the Azure Management Portal.
 The agent can either be manually installed or installed across multiple machines in the organization using SCCM or Group Policy.